-- A primary residence, used for domestic residential purposes by a natural person or a special trust, where the proceeds do not exceed R2 million.
-Where the proceeds exceed R2 million, the exclusion is R1.5 million (2006: R1 million) of the calculated capital gain. - Personal use assets, not used for the carrying on of a trade - Lump sums from insurance and retirement benefits.
-This exclusion does not apply to second-hand policies - Small business assets, limited to R750 000 (2007: R500 000)
+- A primary residence, owned by a natural person or a special trust, used for domestic residential purposes, where the proceeds do not exceed R2 million.
+Where the proceeds exceed R2 million, the exclusion is R1,5 million (2006: R1 million) of the calculated capital - Personal use assets, not used for the carrying on of a trade - Lump sums from insurance and retirement benefits.
+This exclusion does not apply to second-hand policies - Small business assets, limited to R750 000 (2007 : R500 000)